 If The University of Texas of the Permian Basin seems like a school you want to apply to, click the heart button to save it to your college list.

 To learn more about UTPB, choose from the options below:

 Then use the college admissions predictor to take a data science look at your chances of getting accepted at some of the most selective schools in the U.S.

-UTPB is located in the urban setting of Odessa, Texas.
+UTPB is located in the city of Odessa, Texas.

-If you want to see UTPB for yourself, plan a visit.
-The best way to reach campus is to take Interstate 20 to Odessa, or book a flight to the nearest airport, Midland International.
+If you would like to see UTPB for yourself, plan a visit.
+The best way to reach campus is to take I-20 to Odessa, or book a flight to the nearest airport, Midland International Airport.

 You can also take a virtual campus tour to get a sense of what UTPB and Odessa are like without leaving home.

 The deadline for Fall first-year applications to UTPB is Aug 23.